jucian0/posts/building-forms-in-reactjs-2.md

 > A common mistake is to think functions shouldn’t be dependencies.

-If a function is used inside a `useEffect` we should pass this function as a dependency, and we know that the function will change in every component render, for this reason, we use `useCallback`, if not our component will be rendered more than necessary.
+If a function is used inside a `useEffect` we should pass this function as a dependency, and we know that the function will change in every component render, for this reason, we use `useCallback`, if not our component will be rendered unnecessary.

-So, in the first part of our component code, we are using some hooks; `useState` to save blur event state and `useRef` to create a reference to use in the input element.
+In the first part of our component code, we are using some hooks; `useState` to save blur event state, and `useRef` to create a reference to use in the input element.
 After that we use `useCallback` with `debounce` function and `setTouched`.

 `useEffect` receives `blurInput`, `debounceInput`, `inputRef` as dependencies, inside of the function that we use with useEffect, we use the input reference to register the functions to deal with input and blur events, after that, we just return a function that should remove the event listener functions.